 After graduating with a degree in Economics from Trinity College Dublin and a Master’s in Politics from the University of Leiden in 2015, Patrick relocated to the west of Ireland to take up music teaching, where he lives with his wife, artist Jan Campbell, their young daughter and their dog friend Naoise.

 Currently, Patrick is the head of music at the County Hall Arts, London where he coordinates, composes and produces music for their films and arts projects.
 He plays cello with Oscar winner Markéta Irglova and has just finished recording on her latest internationally acclaimed release ‘Mother’.
-He is currently working his debut album to be released in Autumn 2021.
+He is currently working on his debut album to be released in Spring 2022.